rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab03guide-cli.rst

 Now that we have verify our data survived the node failure let’s ``quit`` the cqlsh session before continuing to the next step.

-*THIS STEP IS OPTIONAL, (Click “Next” to move to snapshot and restore)*
+.. attention:: THIS STEP IS OPTIONAL Continue to create snapshots and restore

 Scale the cluster
 -----------------------